We're there when it matters

 Volunteering for Sue Ryder is a great way to learn new skills, meet new people and gain friends, and get involved in your local community.
 Everyone’s contribution is valued.
-In fact over 90% of our volunteers* are proud to volunteer their time with us and would recommend us to others.
-And you’ll help us to be there when it matters for people in need of palliative, neurological or bereavement support.
+You’ll help us to be there when it matters for people in need of palliative, neurological or bereavement support.
 Take a look at our volunteering leaflet (pdf) for more information.

 Find out more

-We're currently expanding our retail chain nationally, so now is a good time to get involved with Sue Ryder.
-We offer a competitive salary and support career progression.
-And we have a variety of full and part time roles in our shops both large and small.
+We have a variety of full and part time roles in our shops both large and small, and we offer a competitive salary and support career progression.
 For more information, use the links provided to our website and follow us here on icanbea... for the latest news and opportunities.